Training robust and generalizable quantum models: Robustness of quantum models

 is maximized.
 In either case, to correctly classify $x$ despite the perturbation, we require that $f_{\Theta}(x+\varepsilon)$ is close to $f_{\Theta}(x)$, meaning that~\eqref{eq:robustness_adversarial_norm} is small.
 According to~\eqref{eq:def_lipschitz}, a Lipschitz bound $L$ of $f_{\Theta}$ quantifies exactly this difference, implying that the maximum possible deviation of $f_{\Theta}(x+\varepsilon)$ from $f_{\Theta}(x)$ is bounded as

-This shows that smaller Lipschitz bounds $L$ imply better (worst-case) robustness of models against data perturbations.
+This shows that smaller Lipschitz bounds imply better (worst-case) robustness of models against data perturbations.
 Thus, using~\eqref{eq:thm_lipschitz}, the robustness of the quantum model $f_{\Theta}$ is mainly influenced by the parameters of the data encoding $w_j$, $H_j$, and by the observable $\calM$.
 In particular, smaller values of $\sum_{j=1}^N\lVert w_j\rVert\lVert H_j\rVert$ and $\lVert\calM\rVert$ lead to a more robust model.

-We now apply this theoretical insight to train robust quantum models using a Lipschitz bound regularization.
-More precisely, we consider a supervised learning setup with loss $\ell$ and training data set $(x_k,y_k) \in \mathcal{X} \times \mathcal{Y}$ of size $n$.
-The following optimization problem can thus be used to train the quantum model $f_{\Theta}$
+We now apply this theoretical insight to train robust quantum models using regularization.
+We consider a supervised learning setup with loss $\ell$ and training data set $(x_k,y_k) \in \mathcal{X} \times \mathcal{Y}$ of size $n$.
+The following optimization problem can be used to train the quantum model $f_{\Theta}$